Last Modified:21 May 2026

 • Recent payslips if still working (even part-time or casual)

-• Tax return or group certificate from the last financial year
+• Tax return or income statement from the last financial year

 • Rental income statements (income and expenses)